Must Have Guitar Pedals Chosen By Top Guitar Bloggers

 3. The last pedal is actually a toss-up between two: delay and chorus – and I actually recommend getting both.

 I have 4 delay pedals and 3 chorus pedals, and switch off between the different ones depending upon my mood.
 However, that said, I for acoustic guitar I use a Homebrew THC chorus, and my Vox Time Machine digital delay (which actually has a lot of analog characteristics).
 For electric, I use either my TC Electronic Corona Chorus or my vintage BOSS CE-2.
-I also have a MXR Carbon Copy, and a Boss DD-3.
-Don’t use the former ones too much, though the Carbon Copy is a very nice analog delay that can even get a chorus sound.

 The reason for the toss-up is that I feel that you need to have the three main modulation effects covered out of the five modulation effects you can have; that is, Chorus, Flange, Delay, Reverb, Phase.
 I don’t count Vibe in this because that’s more or less a combo Chorus/Phase device.
 People might argue about the Chorus, but used subtly, it can also add depth to your tone without sounding too 80’s. 🙂